 Time: 2.5 hrs return

-From reception walk down past the Carriages on the path bordered by path lights.
+From reception, walk past the Carriages on the path bordered by path lights.
 The trail then crosses the tour road before arriving at a T-junction.
 Turn left and head north along the edge of the 100 Mile Swamp.
-At the next track intersection continue right.
+At the next track intersection, continue right.
 Flat Rock is a lovely flat granite rock with some small water holes on top.
-Along the Swamp edge there is often pooled water which is an oasis for small birds.
+Along the Swamp edge, there is often pooled water, an oasis for small birds.
 Continue around the swamp edge and climb the granite knoll, Circle View.
-You will be rewarded by a 360 degree view over the lava plains to the distant volcanic cones.
+You will be rewarded with a 360-degree view over the lava plains to the distant volcanic cones.
 Return to the Lodge on the same trail.

 Distance: 4.6km return